slide-hub/slide-hub.github.io/cobald_config.md

 ### COBalD Configuration

-COBalD can be configure using:
+`COBalD` can be configure using:
 * YAML configuration
-* Python configuration
+* Python configuration (Not part of this tutorial!)

 Details can be found in the [`COBalD` Documentation.](https://cobald.readthedocs.io/en/latest/source/daemon/config.html)